mharen/mharen.github.io/_posts/2012/2012-07-14-building-cabers-for-your-summer.md

 Bill of materials:

-* 42 pool noodles (I bought a mostly whole box from my local dollar store for …$42)
+* 42 pool noodles (I bought a mostly whole box from my local dollar store for ...$42)
 * Lots of duct tape (I used 2-20yd rolls from Target for $7)
-* Uh… that’s all
+* Uh... that’s all

 The above materials yield 2-12’ cabers.
 Your mileage may vary as I’ve learned that the length of a pool noodle is not consistent from place to place or box to box.